Roundabouts

 Rule 184 — approach

 On approaching a roundabout, apply the Mirrors – Signal – Manoeuvre (MSM) routine at every stage and decide as early as possible which exit you need to take.
-Look well ahead: the second or third sign on the approach usually shows lane allocation, and the first chance to slow safely is well before the give-way line.
+Look well ahead: lane allocation is signed on the approach, and the first chance to slow safely comes well before the give-way line.

 Cancel your signal correctly.
-A signal that stays on when you don’t intend to turn is one of the most-cited examiner faults — and on the theory test it’s a familiar wrong-answer trap.
+A signal left running when you don’t intend to turn tells the driver behind that you are leaving at an exit you are not — and on the theory test it’s a familiar wrong-answer trap.

 Rule 185 — priority